Justice system heading towards collapse: Abid Saqi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He was speaking in the Geo News programme Naya Pakistan and commenting on the Lahore High Court’s detailed decision on the bail petition of Jang-Geo Editor-in-Chief Mir Shakil-ur-Rahman in 34-year-old case.
-The LHC earlier in the day had issued a 19-page detailed verdict on the case.
+He was speaking in Geo News programme Naya Pakistan and commenting on the Lahore High Court’s detailed decision on the bail petition of Jang/Geo Editor-in-Chief Mir Shakil-ur-Rahman in 34-year old case.
+The LHC earlier in the day had issued 19-page detailed verdict on the case.

+He said the trial court has to give a comprehensive decision about conviction or acquittal.

 Abid Saqi said it’s a settle law that if a special is already operative then the offence has to be determined under its mechanism, and added the judges, however, have taken a position which the defence council would argue against in the Supreme Court.